marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 This process will take a while so let it run.
 It will copy the files, download and install the two SOLR instances required by HADatAc, and initialize the instances.

+During the process of executing the script, you will be asked for an installation folder.
+If possible, just accept the installation folder suggested by the script.
+If not, specify a different installation directory.
+Keep note of what is your installation file since you will need to use it in the next step.

 ## Step 4: Running HADatAc

 Open your browser to verify if the SOLR installations were successful